View on GitHub

 The form this report must be made and filed depends on the size of the association determined above:

-This must be done maximum one month after the annual general assembly meeting.
+This must be done maximum one month after the annual general assembly meeting

 Budget